 Noa Health and Acupuncture launched in December 2015, the sister practice to Manhattan's Acupuncture Remedies.
-Same founder, Iris Netzer-Greenfield, has set forth to offer female-focused Acupuncture therapy in her home town of Westport.
-Iris's new space warrens an intimate and tranquil setting, condusive to relaxation, comfort - and of course healing.
+Same founder, Iris Netzer-Greenfield / MAcOM/ Chinese Herbalist, has set forth to offer female-focused Acupuncture therapy in her home town of Westport.
+Her space warrens an intimate and tranquil setting, conducive to relaxation, comfort - and of course healing.

-Western mainstream has slowly come to recognize the benefits of acupuncture, and for two decades Iris Netzer-Greenfield has been working with men and women who seek balance in their lives through this non-Western alternative.
-At Noa Health, Iris gives prominence to women's disorders and has had great success in treating a number of gynecological conditions, including fertility challenges, as well as a wide range of other ailments, like chronic pain, digestive orders, migraines.
+Western mainstream has slowly come to recognize the benefits of acupuncture, and for more than two decades Iris has been working with men and women who seek balance in their lives through this non-Western alternative.
+At Noa Health, Iris gives prominence to women's disorders and has great success in treating a number of gynecological conditions, including fertility challenges, as well as a wide range of other ailments, like chronic pain, digestive orders, and migraines.
 She also offers cosmetic acupuncture treatments.

 Iris provides her patients a customized treatment plan, using an eclectic mix of Traditional Chinese Medicine and Japanese-style treatments, which focus on the overall well-being of the patient.
-Iris draws from her education, intuition, and personal style.
-She understands that for many, acupuncture is a new concept, and she welcomes veterans and newcomers alike.
+Her scope includes Cupping, Moxa and Gua Zha modalities, used interchangeably.
+For many, acupuncture is a new concept, and welcomes veterans and newcomers alike.

 Iris holds a Masters of Science in Oriental Medicine from Samra University in Los Angeles, and is licensed to practice in California, New York, and Connecticut.
 Iris is an active member of NCCAOM and ASNY and lives in Westport, CT with her husband, and their three children.